Table of Contents

 Caution

-You can use the ARAssembly.FrameSource property to access the frame source component.
-In a normally running session, there is one and only one ARAssembly.FrameSource.
+You can access the frame source component using the ARAssembly.FrameSource property.
+In a normally operating session, there is exactly one ARAssembly.FrameSource.

-When using a session, you usually need to access ARAssembly.FrameSource to determine the actual type of frame source component used at runtime, so as to access the specific properties and methods of that component.
+When using the session, you usually need to access ARAssembly.FrameSource to determine the actual type of frame source component used at runtime, enabling access to its unique properties and methods.

-For example, the following code shows how to use different plane detection methods based on the frame source:
+For example, the following code demonstrates how to use different plane detection methods based on the frame source type:

 void PlaceObject(Vector2 touchPosition)